liris-xr/6dof-vr-thermal-feedback/README.md

    - Install [DMXSerial](https://github.com/mathertel/DMXSerial)

 4. **Modify DMX Serial to use RX/TX 1**
+   - DMX Serial Library files can be found in the `libraries\DMXSerial\src` folder of your Arduino IDE installation.
+   - Within Arduino IDE, go to `File` → `Preferences` → `Sketchbook Location` to locate the folder.
-   To free Serial Port 0 for USB connection with the computer, you need to change the port used by the DMX shield.
+   - To free Serial Port 0 for USB connection with the computer, you need to change the port used by the DMX shield.
 To do so, enable the definitions for Serial Port 1 in the DMXSerial library file ``src\DMXSerial_avr.h`` by uncommenting the following line:
 ```
 #define DMX_USE_PORT1
 ```

 5. **Upload the Firmware**
-   - Open the provided firmware `.ino` file.
-It is available in the Samples folder of the Unity Package.
+   - Open the provided firmware `LampFanController.ino` file.
+It is available in the `Arduino~` folder of the Unity Package.
    - Click `Verify` (✔) to compile the code.
    - Click `Upload` (→) to flash the firmware onto the Arduino.